Advocacy, aid groups condemn Trump's order, call it 'Muslim Ban'

 Trump said the executive order was necessary to ensure that refugees and others from some countries are properly screened, and at the signing he pledged to "keep radical Islamic terrorists out of the United States of America."

 The order cites the Sept.
-11 attacks, among others, as justifying the restrictions.
-Most of the hijackers in the 9/11 attacks were Saudi Arabian nationals, and others were from Egypt, the United Arab Emirates and Lebanon.
+11 attacks as justifying the restrictions.
+Most of the hijackers in the 9/11 attacks were Saudi Arabian nationals, and others were from Egypt, the United Arab Emirates and Lebanon — countries not named in the executive action.

 "Our number one responsibility is to protect the homeland," House Speaker Paul Ryan said in a statement.
 "President Trump is right to make sure we are doing everything possible to know exactly who is entering our country."